pyserial/pyserial/documentation/pyserial.rst

 - The port is set up for binary transmission.
 No NULL byte stripping, CR-LF translation etc. (which are many times enabled for POSIX.)
 This makes this module universally useful.
-- Compatible with :mod:`io` library (Python 2.6+)
+- Compatible with :mod:`io` library
 - RFC 2217 client (experimental), server provided in the examples.

 Requirements
 ============
-- Python 2.3 or newer, including Python 3.x
+- Python 2.7 or newer, including Python 3.4 and newer
-- ctypes extension on Windows (is in standard library since Python 2.5+)
 - "Java Communications" (JavaComm) or compatible extension for Java/Jython